Vibrant & Family-Friendly

 East Camden has four large parks and recreational area: Stockton Park, Ralph Williams Park, Alberta Woods Park and the Dudley Grange Park.
 These parks offer a variety of athletic courts, fields, playgrounds, and the only skate park in Camden City.

-Saint Joseph’s Carpenter Society and partners are in the process of updating the 2013 My East Camden Neighborhood Plan.
-This plan will develop a 10 year vision for the future of neighborhood and will focus in on housing, economic development, sustainability/resiliency, parks and open space, small business growth and services needed to move East Camden forward.
-Please join us in this process.
+Saint Joseph’s Carpenter Society and partners updated the 2013 My East Camden Neighborhood Plan.
+This plan is a 10 year vision for the future of neighborhood and focuses in on housing, economic development, sustainability/resiliency, parks and open space, small business growth and services needed to move East Camden forward.

 What is a neighborhood plan and why is it important?